 The information below describes how certain software applications in the CAEN Lab Software Environment (CLSE) may have restricted access due to licensing or other factors.
 Details about the restrictions on specific applications is available on our software listings.
-Questions about any of the software licensing restrictions listed below can be directed to the CAEN Hotline.
+Questions about any of the software licensing restrictions listed below can be directed to the CAEN Help Desk.

 Since Academic Research Licenses are more expensive and may have limited availability, non-student researchers are generally expected to provide their own software to support their research, and to budget for licenses in grant proposals.

-A few course-specific applications only offer the number of licenses needed to support the enrollment of one or more courses.
+A few course-specific applications only offer the number of licenses needed to support the enrollment of one or more U-M courses.
 Only the students enrolled in the course(s) or the instructors teaching the course(s) may run these applications on the CLSE.
-For example, the GHS software application is only accessible to students enrolled in Naval Architecture and Marine Engineering courses.
+For example, the GHS software application is only accessible to students enrolled in certain Naval Architecture and Marine Engineering courses.

 The license terms and costs of select applications make it difficult to install them on every computer running the CLSE, so they are limited to only being accessible in certain labs, or even on specific computers.
 An example of an application with this restriction is Adobe Creative Cloud, which is only available on the computers in certain labs